DENNISDGR/Duckberry-Pi-4/README.md

 1. Download and exctract [CircuitPython .DISK.IMG.ZIP for the Rasberry Pi 4](https://circuitpython.org/board/raspberrypi_pi4b/).

-2. Flush the image into the SD with Balna Etcher.
+2. Flush the image into the SD with Balena Etcher.

 3. Insert the SD in the raspberry pi and plug it into your computer via the USB-C port.